 The Hospitals Authority and the State Public School Building Authority have issued bonds on behalf of the Community College of Philadelphia ("CCP").
 Under the Community College Act (Pa.
 P.L.
 103, No. 31 (1985)), each community college must have a local sponsor, which for CCP is the City.
 As the local sponsor, the City is obligated to pay up to 50% of the annual capital expenses of CCP, which includes debt service.
 The remaining 50% is paid by the Commonwealth.
 Additionally, the City annually appropriates funds for a portion of CCP's operating costs (less tuition and less the Commonwealth's payment).
+The amount paid by the City in Fiscal Year 2019 was \$32.4 million.
 The amount paid by the City in Fiscal Year 2020 was \$36.1 million.
-The budgeted amount and current estimate for Fiscal Year 2021 is \$44.1 million.
-The budgeted amount for Fiscal Year 2022 is \$48.1 million.